DIAGNijmegen/git-novice/_episodes/04-changes.md

 {: .bash}

 ~~~
-diff --git a/mars.txt b/mars.txt
+diff --git a/README.md b/README.md
 index df0654a..315bf3a 100644
---- a/mars.txt
+--- a/README.md
-+++ b/mars.txt
++++ b/README.md
 @@ -1 +1,2 @@
- Cold and dry, but everything is my favorite color
+ We want to classify the digits 0-9 using machine learning
-+The two svm may be a problem for Alice
++We will start by training a Support Vector Machine
 ~~~
 {: .output}